Paper Bag Butterfly

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!

-This precious paper bag butterfly is a great craft to make in Spring or Summer!
-It would also be a great craft for kids to make at a butterfly themed birthday party.
+This precious paper bag butterfly kids craft is great to make in spring or summer!
+It is also a great craft for kids to make at a butterfly themed birthday party.
 Complete with some tasty spring sugar cookies and maybe a second silly bug craft like this paper bag handprint bee craft!

-• This sweet paper bag craft uses your kids handprints as the butterfly wings.
+• This sweet paper bag craft uses your child’s handprints as the butterfly wings.
 It’s a great keepsake craft to look back on one day and remember how little their hands were!

-• If you do craft time a lot, you will likely have many of the supplies for this craft on hand.
+• If you have craft time a lot, you will likely have many of the supplies for this cute spring craft on hand.
 Either way, the supplies are affordable and leftovers can be used in many other crafts.

 • Cutting and pasting are great activities that encourage the refinement of fine motor skills.